LLM4Rocq/babel-formal/doc/details.md

 #### Seventh step

 In this last step, we ask a final model to check whether best reasonings do not rely on already knowing the sequence of tactics, and truly simulate a discovery process (see [prompt](#prompt-to-check-final-reasoning)).
+If not, then check the next best reasoning, up until it find one that meet previous criteria.

 ## Pre training